Friday, February 3, 2023

 Visa

-Usually, the island offers visa-free entry, but in the light of coronavirus, visa-free status is suspended for many countries.
+Usually, the island offers visa-free entry, but in the light of the coronavirus, visa-free status is suspended for many countries.

 Transportation